guillermooo/sublime-undocs/source/customization/menus.rst

 Unlike all other menus,
 the Main Menu's root menu
-represents the menu items in the menu bar, for example "File" and "Help".
+represents the menu items in the menu bar
-Other than that,
-there is no notable difference.
+(File, Help, etc.).

 Interface For Commands